Stefan Cebara

 Stefan Cebara (/sh/; born 12 April 1991) is a professional soccer player for Rayong in the Thai League 1.
 Born in Yugoslavia, he played for the Canada national team.

 Early life

-Cebara was born in the city of Zadar to a Serb father and a Croatian mother and spent his early years in the town of Benkovac.
+Cebara was born in the city of Zadar to a Serb father Miroslav and a Croatian mother Mirjana and spent his early years in the town of Benkovac.
 He first moved to Belgrade with his family when he was four, and then to Canada at the age of six.
 At the age of nine, he started playing with Windsor FC Nationals.
 He grew up competing in soccer, basketball, hockey, volleyball, and track and field.
+Growing up, he attended Riverside Secondary School in Canada.

 Club career

 Early career

 Cebara played for the Windsor FC Nationals before moving to Serbia to join Rad Belgrade.
 He played with their youth team, although he also had the chance to play a few exhibition matches with the main team alongside future Canada national team goalkeeper Milan Borjan.